Plan 2024

 My current mantra, adopted at the beginning of this year, is: Do what contributes: Master a high-value skill that helps others.

 Every day, I remind myself of this goal.
 This simple sentence encompasses much of what is required to fulfill Maslow's hierarchy of needs.
-Provided our basic physiological needs are covered, many of us will strive for mastery in some domain to achieve self-actualization.
+Provided our basic physiological needs are covered, many of us will strive for mastery in some domain to achieve self-actualisation.
 As a byproduct of mastery, particularly of a high-value skill, we fulfill our needs for self-esteem and safety.
 Mastery of one's work results in pride and admiration.
 If it’s high value, or if you're the very best, you don't have to worry about safety, as money covers that.
 This also partly covers the social domain, as "doing what contributes" and "helping others" benefits our community and society as a whole.
 Our work, directly or indirectly, enhances the lives of those around us.
 I believe that mastery of one’s work, coupled with autonomy, can lead to a fulfilling life, provided you also maintain your health and build strong relationships with family and friends.

 My Path So Far